zooba/pymsbuild/README.md

 import root.packed.submodule
 ```

+If part of the package name is not importable (specifically,
+`str.isidentifier()` is `False`), then the name will be truncated after
+that part.

 There are a few properties that can affect what is built.
 The first is
 the `TargetName` property, which will change the name of the compiled
 file.
 For example, adding `TargetName="root.packed"` or